Stamer-d/Stosufy/README.md

 ### ❗ Why does Windows say the app might be dangerous?

-Stosufy isn’t digitally signed (no license), so Windows treats it as "unknown software."
+Stosufy isn't digitally signed (no license), so Windows treats it as "unknown software."
-There is **no malware** – it’s safe to use.
+There is **no malware** - it's safe to use.

 ### 🔄 What if something doesn't load?

 Sometimes authentication can fail (still a work-in-progress).
-Use the **“Refresh Auth”** button in the app to manually reset authentication.
+Use the **"Refresh Auth"** button in the app to manually reset authentication.
 This usually solves the problem:

 ![image](https://github.com/user-attachments/assets/ce7ee2c1-ff7e-4f28-822f-41fdb285a4c9)